The WNY Rural AHEC Scholars Program is a unique opportunity for students in healthcare professions studies!

-The NYS AHEC Scholars Program is a two-year, interdisciplinary program with a defined set of clinical, didactic, and community-based training activities.
-All experiential or clinical training will be conducted in rural and/or medically disadvantaged settings throughout New York State.
-Utilizing a hybrid model of in-person experiences and online modules participants will gain in-depth training on topics designed to augment patient care, such as cultural competency, social determinants of health, practice transformation, behavioral health integration, and interprofessional care coordination.
-The overarching goal of the AHEC Scholars Program is for students to gain a valuable understanding about the numerous social and cultural factors that influence an individual’s overall health and their ability to access quality care.
-By exposing students to social, financial, and cultural issues of care, this program aims to support the development of future healthcare professionals who are able to provide high-quality, patient-centric care to all members of their community.
+Note: This program is part of the NYS AHEC Scholars Program, whose overarching goal is for students to gain a valuable understanding about social and cultural factors that influence an individual’s overall health and their ability to access quality care.
+By exposing students to social, financial, and cultural issues of care, the program supports the development of future professionals who are able to provide high-quality care to all members of their community.

 - Be currently matriculated into an accredited allied health or health professional degree/certificate program;

-- Be interested in improving health quality for all individuals, regardless of background
+- Be interested in improving healthcare quality for all individuals, regardless of background

-- Each AHEC Scholar will be a part of an interprofessional team of students.
-Participants will be expected to will work with a core group of patients to identify issues associated with social determinants of health, and propose potential solutions that will ultimately reduce the number of avoidable hospitalizations and emergency room visits.
-Each AHEC Scholar will be required to complete 40 hours of community-based experiential training per year.
+- Rural AHEC Scholars will be part of an interprofessional team of approximately 3 – 5 students.
+Participants will be expected to work collaboratively to complete projects that are designed to address social determinants of health.
+Each Rural AHEC Scholar will have the opportunity and requirement to complete 40 hours of community-based experiential training per summer session.

-- Additionally, each AHEC Scholar will be required to complete an online curriculum that address topics designed to augment patient care, including cultural competency, practice transformation, behavioral health integration, and interprofessional care coordination.
-Each AHEC Scholar will be required to complete 40 hours of didactic education per year.
+- Additionally, Rural AHEC Scholars will be required to complete an online curriculum that address topics designed to augment patient care, including cultural competency, practice transformation, behavioral health integration, and interprofessional care coordination.
+Each Rural AHEC Scholar will have the opportunity and requirement to complete 40 hours of this didactic education per summer session.

 Counties Served: Allegany, Cattaraugus, Chautauqua, Genesee, Livingston, Monroe, Ontario, Orleans, Steuben, Wayne, Wyoming, and Yates